AxonIQ/auction-house-axon-observability-demo/README.md

 ## How to run

+There are two versions available:

+- **Full**: This version runs everything including Tracing backends and a 3-node Axon Server cluster.
+- **Light**: This version runs everything except Tracing backends and Axon Server EE.
+This version is free to use, and also uses less resources.

+The docker images are updated on push to main and support both ARM64 and AMD64 architectures, so M1/M2 Mac users can use them as well.

-You will need to put an `axoniq.license` file in the `infrastructure` repository that contains a valid license for Axon Server EE.
+You will need to put an `axoniq.license` file in the `infrastructure/${version}` folder that contains a valid license for Axon Server EE.
 You can request a [free trial license here](https://www.axoniq.io/axon-server-trial).

 Now, you can run this demo using `docker compose`.
 Please execute the following:
 ```shell